Introduction to Psychology

 Full course description

 In this course students acquire an overview of human cognitive psychology.
-A selected number of psychological themes are covered, surveying knowledge on how humans act and interact, how they differ from each other, how they reason and speak and how they ‘know’ things.
+A selected number of psychological themes are covered, surveying knowledge on how humans act and interact, how they differ from each other, how they reason and how they ‘know’ things.
 The course focuses on ‘normal’ human performance, but malfunction and psychopathology are also covered.
 The major emphasis of the course is on understanding human behaviour by means of cognitive, non-biological theories and paradigms.

 Students will be able to understand: